virgantara/AdaCrossNet/README.md

 ## Acknowledgements

-Our code borrows heavily from [CrossNet](https://github.com/liujia99/CrossNet) repository.
+Our code is heavily borrowed from [CrossNet](https://github.com/liujia99/CrossNet) repository.
 We thank the authors of CrossNet for releasing their code.